akelacena/hugo-twenty-twenty-forestry/content/blog/1st-stream.md

 title = "1st Stream"

 +++
-Just to remember my first ever stream was day 13 of November 2017, but I started more serious on it 3/4 months later.
-February and March were the true starting points for me.
+Just to remember my first ever stream was day 13 of November 2017, but I started more serious on it 3 to 4 months later.
+February and March of 2018 was the true starting point for me.